Important Covid Reminder:

 Roaming Readers Book Group meets the first Monday of each month at 9:00 am at a place of the host’s choice.
 If a holiday falls on the first Monday, they meet on the second Monday morning.
 Dates and books chosen can be found on the Google calendar.

 Explorers P.M.
 Book Group

 Explorers P.M.
 Book Group meets the third Wednesday of every month at a member’s home.
 Members who do not wish to host the group are welcome to volunteer to bring treats or beverages.
 Hostess will provide water and tea.
 Dates and books chosen can be found on the Google calendar.

 The Dine-out group usually meets on the second Thursday evening each month and alternates dining between Lompoc and out of town restaurants.
 New restaurants are tried and familiar restaurants are visited again.
 During the summer months the group may meet for lunch.
 Reservations are necessary each month.
 For details, locations and times, please consult our Google calendar.

 Join other AAUW members, as they gather together each Monday through Friday at La Purisima Mission State Park for a morning walk.
 The walk begins promptly at 8:30 am in the parking lot.
 Enjoy our beautiful Mission and great company while getting your morning exercise.

 AAUW Tech Trek

-Tech Trek is a weeklong Science Camp for seventh grade girls on one of the seven California campuses.
+Tech Trek is a week long Science Camp for seventh grade girls on one of the several California campuses.
 It is designed to develop interests, excitement and self-confidence in young women, just when they are about to make major decisions in their lives.
 Most important, campers interact with women who model a high degree of science, mathematics or computers expertise as part of their daily lives.